Cybersnake223/Hypr/README.md

 ### Modular Install — `--select`

-The `--select` flag opens an interactive TUI letting you toggle individual modules before committing:
+The `--select` flag opens an interactive TUI that lets you toggle individual install modules on or off before committing:

 ```
 [✓]  1  .config       Application configs (hypr, waybar, rofi, nvim, zsh…)